Science, Art, and a Lone Polar Bear

 Finding Watermelon Snow

-Watermelon Snow is available in many local libraries & bookstores.
-If you don't find it, most will order it for you.
+Watermelon Snow is available in libraries & bookstores.
+If you don't find it, most bookstores will special order for you.

 In Canada, order on-line from Indigo.